Student Code of Conduct 4.402

 - Unauthorized possession, duplication or use of keys to any College premises or unauthorized entry to College premises.

-- Violation of published College policies, rules or regulations.
+- Violation of published College policies, administrative procedures, rules or regulations.

 - Violation of federal, state or local law on College premises or at College-sponsored or supervised activities.